rust-lang/rfcs/text/0000-target-tier-policy.md

 targets in the nightly compiler, in order to implement a feature not yet supported by those targets.
 (As an example, this happened when introducing the 128-bit types `u128` and `i128`.)
-Such a pull request will include notification and coordination with the maintainers of such targets.
+Such a pull request will include notification and coordination with the maintainers of such targets, and will ideally happen towards the beginning of a new development cycle to give maintainers time to update their targets.
 The maintainers of such targets will then be expected to implement the corresponding target-specific support in order to re-enable the target.
 If the maintainers of such targets cannot provide such support in time for the next stable release, this may result in demoting or removing the targets.

 ### Tier 2 with host tools